 Normally, I take a minute to touch on components, but seeing as this is a prototype copy of the game, I can’t really go too much into it.
 I can speak on the artwork though, and it’s awesome!
 Very thematic, the style gives me those mythology vibes, and the Celtic elements are neat.
 For the Storytellers, this copy just used meeples, but the customized Storytellers on the Gamefound page look awesome.
 Like I said, what I have here is subject to change, but it’s off to a good start already on its own.

 All in all, I was pleasantly surprised by Tír na nÓg.
 Even though the gameplay is a little bit lighter in weight than some other Grand Gamers Guild games, it’s still super strategic!
 Throughout the entire game, I was engaged and thinking ahead to future turns, and that to me is a sign of a good game.
 I was never waiting or disengaged – I was fully immersed.
 Having played several times, I can tell you that it’s just as good every time you play.
 I like trying different strategies with every play, or even the same strategy will yield different results as the Otherworld grid and your hand of cards will never be identical from game to game.
 I can see this game hitting my table often, when I want something that packs a punch but doesn’t take all night to play.
-The campaign on Gamefound is already live, but there is still time for you to back it!
+The campaign on Kickstarter is live for only 48 more hours, so there is still time for you to back it!
 Check it out – I promise you won’t be disappointed.